-- 2.1 Be eligible for a pension allowance under the provisions of The Saskatchewan Teachers' Superannuation Plan or The Saskatchewan Teachers Retirement Plan. - 2.2 Have a minimum of 15 years of contributory service with Saskatchewan Rivers Public School Division and have been on a 0.5 or greater full time equivalent contract (or an approved leave of absence) for a minimum of 15 consecutive years prior to the effective date of the resignation. - 2.3 Have an accumulated sick leave balance of at least 140 days, effective their resignation date. - 2.4 Submit a letter of resignation by February 1 of the year in which the resignation is effective June 30.
-A teacher may ask the superintendent responsible for human resources to consider rescinding a resignation when the teacher's circumstances change between February 1 and June 30.
+- 2.1 Be eligible for a pension allowance under the provisions of The Saskatchewan Teachers' Superannuation Plan or The Saskatchewan Teachers Retirement Plan. - 2.2 Have a minimum of 15 years of contributory service with Saskatchewan Rivers Public School Division and have been on a 0.5 or greater full time equivalent contract (or an approved leave of absence) for a minimum of 15 consecutive years prior to the effective date of the resignation or have a minimum of 5 years of contributory service with Saskatchewan Rivers Public School Division and have been on a 0.5 or greater full time equivalent contract for a minimum of 5 consecutive years with a combined total of 25 years or greater of service prior to the effective date of the resignation. - 2.3 Have an accumulated sick leave balance of at least 140 days, effective their resignation date. - 2.4 Submit a letter of resignation by February 1 of the year in which the resignation is effective June 30.
 Teachers wishing to resign at a time other than the end of the school year may contact the Director to explain their circumstances. - 2.5 The amount of the incentive will be \$7,500.